top of page

 What is a Guarantor Home Loan?

 A guarantor home loan allows a family member, usually a parent, to use part of the equity in their own property as additional security for your loan.
+Instead of needing to save a 20% deposit, your guarantor’s property covers the shortfall.

 This means:

-• You can borrow up to 100% of the purchase price (plus costs with some lenders)
+• You can borrow up to 100% of the purchase price (plus costs with some lenders).

-• You can avoid LMI (a cost that can be $10,000–$50,000)
+• You can avoid LMI (a cost that can range from $10,000 to $50,000).

-• You can buy your home much sooner
+• You can buy your home much sooner.

-1. Get into the market faster
+Get into the Market Faster

-2. Avoid costly LMI
+Avoid Costly LMI

-• Many lenders waive LMI for certain healthcare roles at 90–95% LVR, but a guarantor loan can remove the need for LMI entirely, even if your role isn’t on the eligible list.
+Many lenders waive LMI for certain healthcare roles at 90–95% LVR.
+However, a guarantor loan can eliminate the need for LMI entirely, even if your role isn’t on the eligible list.

 What it Means for the Guarantor

-Guarantor responsibilities:
+Guarantor Responsibilities

-• Their property is used as additional security
+• Their property is used as additional security.

-• They don’t make your repayments - you do
+• They don’t make your repayments; you do.

-• They can limit the guarantee to a fixed amount (e.g. the LMI amount)
+• They can limit the guarantee to a fixed amount (e.g., the LMI amount).

-• Once your loan reaches 80% of the property’s value, the guarantee can be removed
+• Once your loan reaches 80% of the property’s value, the guarantee can be removed.

 Guarantor Rules: What Lenders Require